 NOTE: The student and parent must go to the IRS separately.
 Please ensure that you have a valid Social Security Number and have already filed taxes for the previous year.

-If you cannot complete Step 1 (above), you may request an IRS transcript and submit it to the Financial Aid Office.
+If you cannot complete Step 1 (above), you may request an IRS transcript and submit it to the Office of Financial Aid.
 (See our guide on How to Request an IRS Tax Transcript).
 You must request an IRS transcript if:

 • You (or your parent) did not use the IRS Data Retrieval Process either at initial FAFSA filing or through subsequent corrections.

 • You changed information after using the IRS Data retrieval process.